 White Shadow – ditto

-Outline – ?description?
+Outline – outlines the text.

 Set the filter to allow certain types of files to be processed.